acm-uiuc/til/_til/git/intro-to-git.md

 category: git
 ---
 ## What is Git
 Git is a distributed version control system.
 Version control is a system used to track changes in a file or a set of files over time.
-VC is most commonly used to track code changes on software projects.
-Git is different than most VC systems as it is distributed, so every user has every change that is ever made.
+Version control is most commonly used to track code changes on software projects.
+Git is different than most version control systems as it is distributed, so every user has every change that is ever made.

 ### Creating a New Repository
 A repository is simply a collection of objects being tracked by git.